bluwy/whyframe/docs/src/pages/docs/how-it-works.md

 ## Simple explanation

-`whyframe` extracts out the HTML within `iframe`s, which is processed as a separate module by the bundler, and the `iframe` would then load a different HTML with a custom script that loads that separate module as a new entrypoint.
+`whyframe` extracts the HTML within an `iframe`, which is processed as a separate module by the bundler, and the `iframe` would then load a different HTML with a custom script that loads that separate module as a new entrypoint.

 ## Detailed explanation